General Terms and Conditions

 (1) Customers who are entrepreneurs are not entitled to a right of revocation.
 Entrepreneurs are a natural or legal person or a partnership with legal capacity acting in the exercise of its commercial or independent professional activity when concluding a legal transaction.

 § 10 Intellectual Property of Texts, Illustrations and Files

-§ 11 Confidentiality obligation
+§ 11 Confidentiality Obligation

-(1) Both parties undertake to maintain secrecy with regard to the details of this contract as well as with regard to all information they receive or become aware of about the respective other contractual partner within the framework of this contractual relationship, unless this information is already publicly accessible or can be regarded as known to the public.
+(1) Both parties undertake to maintain confidentiality with regard to the details of this contract as well as with regard to all information they receive or become aware of about the respective other contractual partner within the framework of this contractual relationship unless this information is already publicly accessible or can be regarded as known to the public.
 The supplier is entitled to pass on such information to third parties insofar as this is necessary for the execution of this contract.

 § 12 Disclaimer

 (1) The supplier’s liability for contractual breaches of duty and tort is limited to intent and gross negligence.
 This does not apply in the event of injury to life, limb, health and compensation for damage caused by delay (§ 286 BGB) or breach of essential contractual obligations which must necessarily be fulfilled to achieve the contractual objective.
 In this respect, the supplier is liable for every degree of culpability.
 Apart from this, there is no liability.